Codit/practical-api-guidelines/maturity-level-one/src/README.md

 		  "instance": "/world-cup/v1/players"
 		}
 		```
+	+ 5XX by the generic exception handler
+	+ 400 for invalid model (controller decorated with [ValidateModel])
+	+ 4XX by passing ProblemDetailsError to the ActionResult (this is not an elegant solution but I preferred to limit the usage of external libraries like this https://github.com/khellang/Middleware )
+	+ unmatched routes via UseStatusCodePagesWithReExecute + error controller (e.g. 404)

-- Document your API (WIP)
+- Document your API
-	+ TODO controller names should be camlCase

-- Add Unit and integration tests (WIP)
+- Unit and integration tests

 Example of the URLs: